 By: Nancy Sutton, Executive Relations Rep at Launch Leads

-Whether you’re an entrepreneur with a start-up or a seasoned business owner—it’s important to keep filling your new business pipeline—so your future can be even brighter than today.
+Whether you’re an entrepreneur with a start-up or a seasoned business owner—it’s important to keep filling your new business pipeline with the help of a b2b lead generation agency—so your future can be even brighter than today.
 Here are three top elements to include in your lead generating mix.

 #1 Current Clients: your “bird in the hand”

 When thinking of lead generation, your first thought is probably about identifying new prospects.
 Sometimes it’s hard to recognize opportunities when you already have them on speed dial.
 Current clients offer, at minimum, two wonderful opportunities: additional business with them, and word of mouth referrals to other business owners.

 Assuming your clients are relatively satisfied with your service, they are more likely to respond positively to your lead generating campaigns than non-customer companies.
 They know you, they’ve worked with you, and you’re already an approved vendor.
 It’s a much easier “yes” than bringing in an unknown entity.
 And, you have additional advantages of an existing relationship: they’ll probably answer when you call, open your emails and reply, and even let you take them to lunch.
 And, unless you’re their business’s “secret weapon,” they’re likely to be agreeable to recommending you to their business associates, and/or giving you an online recommendation.
 Go ahead.
 Ask.